samsonajohnson/samsonajohnson.github.io/research-pages/romanst.md

 ## Dust Map of the Galactic Center

 I also spent the summer of 2019 working on making an extinction map towards the Galactic bulge using UKIRT data.
-This is another work in progress and will be used in finding the final location the *Roman* Galactic Exoplanet Survey fields.
+I am advising OSU undergraduate [Aiden Zelakiewicz](https://www.linkedin.com/in/zelakiewicz) to finish this work, which will be used in finding the final location the *Roman* Galactic Exoplanet Survey fields.
 ![A_K](../assets/img/A_K.png)

+## Predicting *Roman*'s ability to detect primordial black holes

+I am co-advising OSU undergraduate Rachel Slaybaugh on making predictions on the constraints *Roman* will be able to place on the fraction of the Milky Way halo composed of Earth-mass primordial black holes through a microlensing survey toward M31.